 A biological pathway is a series of actions among molecules in a cell that leads to a certain product or a change in the cell.
-Such a pathway can trigger the assembly of new molecules, such as a fat or protein.
-Pathways can also turn genes on and off, or spur a cell to move.
+It can trigger the assembly of new molecules, such as a fat or protein, turn genes on and off, or spur a cell to move.

 For your body to develop properly and stay healthy, many things must work together at many different levels - from organs to cells to genes.

 From both inside and outside the body, cells are constantly receiving chemical cues prompted by such things as injury, infection, stress or even the presence or lack of food.
 To react and adjust to these cues, cells send and receive signals through biological pathways.
 The molecules that make up biological pathways interact with signals, as well as with each other, to carry out their designated tasks.

 Biological pathways can act over short or long distances.
 For example, some cells send signals to nearby cells to repair localized damage, such as a scratch on a knee.
 Other cells produce substances, such as hormones, that travel through the blood to distant target cells.

 These biological pathways control a person's response to the world.
 For example, some pathways subtly affect how the body processes drugs, while others play a major role in how a fertilized egg develops into a baby.
 Other pathways maintain balance while a person is walking, control how and when the pupil in the eye opens or closes in response to light, and affect the skin's reaction to changing temperature.

 Biological pathways do not always work properly.
 When something goes wrong in a pathway, the result can be a disease such as cancer or diabetes.

 There are many types of biological pathways.
 Among the most well-known are pathways involved in metabolism, in the regulation of genes and in the transmission of signals.